 BCPD has developed strategies that reduce delinquency and promote pro-social development.
-Prevention is key, not only to helping youth to develop the necessary skills needed for a successful life, but also to prevent the onset of adult criminal careers, improve public safety, and reduce costs.
-Before 2007, a nonviolent youthful offender could be sent to the state Division of Juvenile Justice (formerly California Youth Authority) institutions for an indeterminate amount of time.
-Counties can no longer send nonviolent youthful offenders to the state Division of Juvenile Justice; therefore, the role of county Probation Departments has grown.
+Prevention is key, not only to helping youth to develop the necessary skills needed for a successful life, but also to prevent future criminality, improve public safety, and reduce costs.
 In the past, juvenile delinquency efforts have been unsuccessful because of their punitive nature.
 It is clear that positive approaches that emphasize opportunities have a far greater impact on youth.
 BCPD utilizes a validated risk and needs assessment tool in an effort to prioritize resources.
 Using this tool helps to classify youth accurately to target treatment and other services to reduce recidivism.